Unstoppable Africa: Igniting Transformation And Bold Collaborations

 During a major event announcement, Dr. Akinwumi Adesina, President of the African Development Bank (AfDB), announced a transformative partnership with Google, creating a Centre of Excellence for coding in Africa.

 Other announcements on the day included The Democratic Republic of Congo's (DRC) commitment to positioning the country high-up in the batteries and electric vehicles value chains, unveiling a new 1,000-hectare space in Kolwezi, with special economic zone status.
 DRC's Minister of Industry, H.E.
-Julien Paluku, appealed to global investors to join these initiatives in addressing climate change while advancing economic growth. the launch of Ghana's Energy Blue Zone Initiative, heralding a major stride in the country's energy transition and investment plans.
+Julien Paluku, appealed to global investors to join these initiatives in addressing climate change while advancing economic growth.
+Further, President of Ghana, H.E.
+Nana Akufo-Addo launched Ghana's Energy Blue Zone Initiative, heralding a major stride in the country's energy transition and investment plans.

 The“Unstoppable Africa” event promises to continue its momentum into the second day, where further thought-provoking discussions, innovative solutions, and collaborative endeavors are set to shape Africa's role in the global economy.
 Leaders from various sectors, including business, government, and civil society, will come together to exchange ideas, forge partnerships, and chart a course toward a more prosperous and sustainable future for Africa and the world.